Im-Rises/Im-Rises/README.md

 ## About Me

-- Hi, I am a french 🇫🇷 student in engineering school in computer sciences.
+- Hi, I am a french 🇫🇷 student in computer sciences.
-- I love informatic, and I am currently majoring in AI.
+- I love informatic, and I am currently majoring in AI and video games.
 - You can find some of my work I did for my school or just for fun.

 ## Stats